 You have to take a look at what right now is getting a great deal of controversial comments about: Millennials.
 I’ve said it myself: What happens with the Millennials, and what’s going on?
 There was an interesting thing I saw just this morning.
 Watermark Community Church put out a video in jest, etc., joking around about Millennials, not leaving home, and all kinds of other things.
 Very nice song routine.
 The comments there were all about things like the Millennials feeling insulted, and many cases, some of them agreeing, some saying they were an exception, etc. The key point was missed: Who raised the Millennials?
 Who didn’t parent them in the way that would not turn them out the way that they’re being criticized?
 It wasn’t their responsibility when they were 8, 10, 12, 14, 16, 18, when they weren’t taught certain things or held accountable – those were parent problems, not children problems.
 Now they’re adults, so that’s a different story, and they have to sort of be hit with the cold water in the face to understand: “Wait a minute, this isn’t going to work.
 I’m going to have to do something a different way.”

 How do you motivate that?
 Some of it I’ve discussed in earlier episodes.
-Episode number 24 where we talked about how you ensure success.
+Episode on ensuring goal success where we talked about how you ensure success.
 That would be a good episode to come back for, and see how you paint your own picture for success.
 When you paint your own picture, why do you want to leave and how do you motivate yourself from leaving from your current situation to something that you would desire more?

 Now here, let me give you what I consider for key factors to keep yourself motivated.
 You are going to have tough times, low times and mainly fighting against stress.
 These are not in any order, not in any order of priority.
 Just take them all and use them.